jstoppa/jstoppa.com/content/posts/artificial-intelligence/fundamentals/initial-look-at-chatgpt-with-canvas/post.md

 tags: ['chatgpt', 'openai', 'canvas', 'ai']
 cover:
     image: "/posts/artificial-intelligence/fundamentals/initial-look-at-chatgpt-with-canvas/chatgpt-with-canvas-cover.png"
-    caption: Intial look at ChatGPT with Canvas
+    caption: Initial look at ChatGPT with Canvas
     hidden: true
 twitter:
     card: summary_large_image
     site: "@juanstoppa"
-    title: Intial look at ChatGPT with Canvas
+    title: Initial look at ChatGPT with Canvas
     description: After many months of waiting, OpenAI is finally rolling out new features and it really looks like their priority now is developers.
 ---